PDLT-University-of-York/test-split-site/docs/ultra/discussions.md

 Watch a demonstration of creating a Discussion:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Q404ODzUS5w" title="Setting up discussions in Ultra" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 [Setting up discussions in Ultra [YouTube]](https://youtu.be/Q404ODzUS5w)

+## Generate Discussion prompts with AI

+You can use the [AI Design Assistant Tool](../ultra/ai-da.md) to auto-generate Discussion prompts based on your site content.

+Prompts may be most useful for exploring ideas for assessments and project work, as tasks suggested are often more complex or time-consuming than appropriate for weekly or formative tasks.

+!!! ai "Using AI tools effectively"

+    AI-generated content is a **starting point** for your own content development rather than a finished product.
+You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.

+    See our [general guide to Artificial Intelligence tools](../other-tools/ai.md) for more details on using AI responsibly.

 ## Access a discussion